eeditiones/tei-publisher-app/README.md

 ## Docker

 ### Build Docker Image
-* execute `docker build -t existdb/teipublisher:6.0.0 .` in your terminal
+* execute `docker build -t existdb/teipublisher:8.0.0 .` in your terminal

 ### Run Docker Image
-* execute `docker run --publish 8080:8080 --detach --name tp existdb/teipublisher:6.0.0` in your terminal
+* execute `docker run --publish 8080:8080 --detach --name teipublisher existdb/teipublisher:8.0.0` in your terminal
 * open `localhost:8080` in your browser

 ### How to run a completely dockerized development environment in vscode